Microscopic view of fluorescent plant structures in vivid green and red colors.

 Seeds form the basis for human nutrition and their tripartite composition of embryo, endosperm and seed coat makes them fascinating developmental models to study.
 All three structures have to coordinate their growth by exchanging specific signals that remain to be explored.
 Using genetics, genomics, epigenomics and bioinformatics, we aim at elucidating:

-An other research topic focuses on long-distance transport mechanisms of regulatory molecules within plants (AG Kragler).
+Another research topic focuses on long-distance transport mechanisms of regulatory molecules within plants (AG Kragler).